 The McKinley Heights Neighborhood is a historic conservation district located in the near South Side of the City of St. Louis.
 The neighborhood is bounded by I-44 to the north, Jefferson Avenue to the west, and I-55 and Gravois Boulevard to the east and south.
 This hidden gem is often overshadowed by the adjacent neighborhoods of Soulard and Lafayette Square, but McKinley Heights has its own share of notable restaurants and entertainment options and maintains a distinct neighborhood feel.
-Housing stock consists of many historic homes at transitional neighborhood price points.
-Our newest listing, 2043 Ann Avenue, is a wonderful rehabbed home that offers 2,556 SQFT of living space in an historic 1905 building.
-Priced at $269,900 this home has a great location, open floorplan for entertaining, desirable finishes, and a 2 car garage.
+The housing stock consists of many historic homes at transitional neighborhood price points.
+Our newest listing, 2306 Russell, is a wonderful rehabbed condo with 1,152 SQFT of living space in a historic 1902 building.
+Unit A has 2 bedrooms, 1 bath, and an assigned garage space.
+Located on the second floor, it is priced at $124,900.
 Below are some highlights of the neighborhood, with a focus on walkability.

 Walkable McKinley Heights